Pauline-WN/requirement-analysis/README.md

 This process helps developers and stakeholders align their goals, minimize misunderstandings, and set realistic expectations.
 It also reduces the risk of project failure by preventing scope creep and identifying potential challenges early in the development process.

 In summary, Requirement Analysis answers the fundamental question: **"What does the user need the system to do?"**

+## Why is Requirement Analysis Important?

+Requirement Analysis plays a crucial role in the success of any software development project.
+Here are three key reasons why it's important:

+- **Prevents Miscommunication:**
+  By clearly defining the expectations of stakeholders, Requirement Analysis ensures that everyone involved in the project has a shared understanding of the system’s goals and functionality.

+- **Saves Time and Resources:**
+  Identifying and resolving ambiguities early helps avoid costly changes and rework during development and testing phases.

+- **Improves Product Quality:**
+  With well-defined requirements, developers can build a system that meets user needs effectively, resulting in a more usable and reliable product.